Introduction

 We will help you in your use of your verified identity.
 We provide the RealMe Help Desk to do so.

-Our personnel may access your account information in order to help you.
+Our staff may access your account information in order to help you.
 They may also ask you for your RealMe username or details about your application or verified identity to help you.
-If our personnel are not provided with such information, they may not be able to help you.
-Please note, however, that our personnel will never ask you for your password or PIN and you should not give that information to them.
+If our staff are not provided with such information, they may not be able to help you.
+Please note, however, that our staff will never ask you for your password or PIN and you should not give that information to them.

 Your commitments to us